 - Disable/Enable (minimum level) log as per requirement.

-- The script should have appropriate runtime setting.
+- The script should have an appropriate runtime setting.

 - The custom logic should be outside the business transaction.